 Notes

-- You can store it in the refrigerator for up to 3 days.
-As dango tends to harden when cooled, it is recommended to microwave it before eating.
+- You can store it in the refrigerator for up to 2 days.
+However, it is recommended to microwave it before eating, as it tends to harden when cooled.

 Leave a Reply